Rapper Cardi B pleads not guilty to charges in New York strip club fight

 The rapper surrendered to New York City police last October after a complaint claimed she was involved in a fight at the Angels NYC strip club in Queens.

-“I ain’t going to jail, I got a daughter,” she declared near the end of her sold-out concert on Saturday night at the Staples Center in Los Angeles.
+“I ain’t going to jail, I got a daughter,” she declared near the end of her Los Angeles concert on Saturday.

-Cardi B initially faced misdemeanor charges of assault and reckless endangerment, but was indicted by a grand jury on felony charges earlier this month.
+Cardi B was indicted by a grand jury on felony charges earlier this month along with two other individuals in her entourage.

 According to police, the rapper got into an argument in August with two of the club’s female bartenders.
 She had accused one of them of having an affair with her husband, Offset, a member of the rap trio Migos, according to local media.

-The New York Times, citing police, said Cardi B’s bodyguards and members of her entourage attacked the sisters with bottles and chairs.
+“The victims allegedly had glass bottles hurled at them, alcoholic drinks thrown in their faces and one woman’s head was slammed into the bar,” Acting Queens District Attorney John Ryan said in a statement.
+“This kind of violence won’t be tolerated in our community.”

-The singer left the Queens court on Tuesday in a black SUV without commenting to the press.
+Cardi B left the Queens court on Tuesday by a side door, wearing a somber expression, briefly waving to fans before she got in a black SUV without speaking to press.
 Her lawyer Jeff Kern, did not respond to a request for comment.

 Her latest single, “Press,” is currently at 60 on the Billboard Hot 100 chart.
 Cover art for the single, in which she says “Cardi don’t need more press,” shows her naked and being escorted out of a building as older, male photographers push towards her.